-Following the match process, the incoming intern cohort are asked by the Training Director to provide confidential lists of ranked-order preferences for primary placement and minor rotations for the internship year.
-The intern matched to the International and Refugee track is automatically assigned to the Refugee Center of Excellence program for primary, year-long, placement.
+Following the match process, the incoming intern cohort will be asked by the Training Director to provide confidential lists of ranked-order preferences for primary placement and minor rotations for the internship year.
+The intern matched to the International and Refugee track is automatically assigned to the Cultural Development and Wellness Center for primary, year-long, placement; however, they will be able to offer input on interest between the Asian Pacific Clinic and the Immigrant and Refugee Clinic.